ArnavDespande/CDCL_solver/README.md

 This can be run on a Linux machine with python installed: cat <CNF_file>.cnf | ./run_ad_DPLL.sh

+If permission is denied to run it, then grant the script permission through: chmod +x run_ad_DPLL.sh and try again

 Windows machines with python can run it by running: cat <CNF_file>.cnf | python ad_DPLL.py

 Evaluation directories simple_out, medium_out, hard_out can be found in the "Evaluation" folder.